leungwaynetx/chase-oaks-apollos-tv/README.md

 A Mono-repo with React Native, Next.js, and a shared component library to build cross-platform TV apps.

+### ⛔️ Warning

+This project is still under construction and not ready for production.
+The web app side is in a stable place, but the native side still needs work.
+We are hard at work trying to get everything up and running.

 ### Get started

 #### Install: